 Ongoing ASHRAE Projects:

-.
+AHRTI-ASHRAE-1507: Binary Refrigerant Flame Boundary.
 The project aims to develop, through a literature search, a database of past pertinent binary flame boundary concentrations, and to determine, through laboratory measurements, values for 10 additional refrigerant component pairs of commonly used and newly introduced flammable/nonflammable refrigerants pairs.
-This project is ongoing at Safety Consulting Engineers.
+The project is completed, and the final deliverable is being prepared.